Licorice can help control Diabetes by preventing inflammation and liver disease

 These four health benefits are specially useful for diabetics in advanced stages.
 Diabetes that has progressed to foot ulcers or nerve damage and general inflammation.
 Licorice does have some drawbacks as it can cause some side effects:

 - Elevate blood pressure

 - Lowers Potassium

 There are however some advantages in blood pressure elevation for advanced diabetics who suffer from postural hypotension (dizziness when standing up).
-Diabetics that are being treated with metformin sometimes develop dizziness and low blood pressure while standing.
-Licorice have shown to reduce these effects.
+Diabetics that are being treated with metformin can sometimes develop dizziness and low blood pressure while standing.
+Licorice have shown to reduce these side effects.

 These are two conditions which are of chief concern to diabetics.
 Diabetes is both associated with potassium deregulation and high blood pressure.
 Low potassium is a serious condition but even more serious if you are diabetic.